Home » Fundamental Analysis

 • trade flow balance (current account)

 The two entries represent the balance of payments of countries.
 In theory, they should balance and add up to zero so that the status quo in a particular economy and currency exchange rates is maintained.
-Every country may have either positive or negative balance of trade as well as either positive or negative capital flow balance.
+Every country may have either a positive or negative balance of trade as well as a positive or negative capital flow balance.
 In order to minimize the net effect by both major factors on its currency exchange rates, the country must balance those factors.

 Let us consider another example.
 The US has had a significant trade deficit recently, because its imports were higher than exports.
 Thus, the country must fund this deficit.
 A negative trade flow may be offset by a positive capital flow, since international investors make real or portfolio investments.
 Generally, the country will seek to reduce its trade balance deficit as much as possible and to maximize its capital inflow until they balance out.
 The net difference between the country’s trade flow and capital flow will usually affect its currency’s valuation (whether it will appreciate or depreciate).
 In case the US overall balance tends to be negative, the US Dollar will likely lose value.
 And if the overall balance is positive, the US currency will likely surge.